=

 What happened:

-• The campleader is struggling with his/her tasks.
-It goes very slowly and s/he’s getting upset because it’s still not finished.
+• The campleader is struggling with their tasks.
+The process goes very slowly and they are getting upset because they are still not finished.

-• The campleader or participant is excited and brainstorms tons of ideas for the event you’re co-organizing.
+• The campleader or participant is excited and brainstorms tons of ideas for an event you’re co-organizing.
 Many people should be coming and you’re nervous about how to make it all work.

 Proposed solution: